-- 6.10 Use of capital and one-off funds is critical and needs to be linked into our future delivery plans.
-A zero-based approach was adopted for the capital programme for 2021/22 to ensure that resources are aimed at delivering the Council's strategic priorities. - 6.11 With complex capital schemes it is difficult to accurately assess the level of payments that will be made during a particular financial year.
-The Council continues to embark on new projects e.g. building new homes, where it is difficult to accurately predict at the planning stage how payments will fall.
-Members should therefore focus on whether overall outcomes are being achieved as a result of the capital investment rather than variances against the plan for a particular year. - 6.12 Actual capital expenditure for the period April 2021 to September 2021 totals £4.91m, against the budget (including carry forwards) of £39.96m, as set out in Appendix A. - 6.13 Some items in the capital programme, such as Planned Maintenance and ICT Projects are unlikely to be fully spent in year, so the figures in Appendix A anticipate that a request will be made to carry forward any unspent balance at year-end.
+- 6.12 Use of capital and one-off funds is critical and needs to be linked into our future delivery plans.
+A zero-based approach was adopted for the capital programme for 2021/22 to ensure that resources are aimed at delivering the Council's strategic priorities. - 6.13 With complex capital schemes it is difficult to accurately assess the level of payments that will be made during a particular financial year.
+The Council continues to embark on new projects e.g., building new homes, where it is difficult to accurately predict at the planning stage how payments will be scheduled.
+Members should therefore focus on whether overall outcomes are being achieved as a result of the capital investment rather than variances against the plan for a particular year. - 6.14 Actual capital expenditure for the period April 2021 to December 2021 totals £12.17m, against the budget (including carry forwards) of £27.51m, as set out in Appendix A. - 6.15 Some items in the capital programme, such as planned maintenance, new build and acquisitions and neighbourhood improvements are unlikely to be fully spent in the year.
+The table in Appendix A includes further explanations and anticipates that a request will be made to carry forward any unspent balance at year-end.

-7. LINKS TO THE CORPORATE PLAN
+7. LINKS TO CORPORATE PLAN